 6.1 General

-[6.2 Usage of FLUTE for Object Distribution Method
+6.2 Usage of FLUTE for Object Distribution Method

 6.2.1 General

 The FLUTE based Object Distribution Method is based on the MBMS Download Profile as defined in clause L.4 of TS 26.346 [7].
 The Object Distribution Method supports the transmission of media segments, e.g. CMAF media segments [7] and also non-real-time content.